dhruvsinha/Generate-Love-Stories-using-LLM/README.md

 obtained stories.
 * Training: We test two training strategies, prompt engineering and fine-tuning, and analyze their performance when generating text.
-* Evaluation: We compare the generated and actual text, then conduct human studies to test the indistinguishability of LLM-generated text.
+* Evaluation: We compare the generated and actual text, then conduct human studies to test the indistinguishability of LLM-generated text.